SukkoPera/tcbm2sd-44pin/README.md

 This version is still aimed at the C16/C116/Plus4 and it **requires** the usage of a [Plus4MultiExpander](https://github.com/SukkoPera/Plus4MultiExpander) or something similar.
 It is NOT compatible with the C64/C128.

-The connector (and, consequently, the shape) is the only difference, so please refer to [the original project](https://github.com/ytmytm/plus4-tcbm2sd) for all matters.

 Isn't Open Hardware great?

-## Flashing
+## Usage
-Since this variant of the board requires a few changes compared to the original, please make sure to flash the FPGA with the JED file from this project.
+This variant of the board requires the FPGA to be flashed with the JED file from this project.
+The corresponding sources are available in the [hdl](hdl/) directory.

+Apart from that, please refer to [the original project](https://github.com/ytmytm/plus4-tcbm2sd) for documentation, instructions, etc.

 ## Releases
 If you want to get this board produced, you are recommended to get [the latest release](https://github.com/SukkoPera/TCBM2SD/releases) rather than the current git version, as the latter might be under development and is not guaranteed to be working.